neynt/dotfiles3/README.md

 ### Tracking new config files

-To copy an existing file or directory to the repo:
+To copy an existing file or directory to this repo:

 ```
 $ ./take.sh ~/.vimrc
 $ ./take.sh ~/.vim/colors
 ```

-Then, use `install.sh` to symlink the original files.
+Then, use `install.sh` to replace the original files with a symlink.